FluffyBullet/Sodoku-challenge/README.md

     - If False - commiserations and prompting to try again
     - If Error - advising of incorrect entry, please try again.

+<u> Validation Checking</u>
+- on users command, their entry will be validated if within an expected result.
+    - this will feature feedback similar with the above - catching errors.

 <u>Reading of external documents</u>
 - sudoku puzzle will depend on the user(s) selection, which will direct the program to it's correct path.
     - code with variables inserted